-It allowed astronomers and scientists to use timekeeping more accurately, which allowed them solve problems previously impossible due to inaccurate timekeeping.
-After the cross-beat escapement, numerous watch escapement technologies eventually followed: anchor, deadbeat, detent, cylinder, duplex, lever, grasshopper, gravity and co-axial escapements.
-And even if each subsequent advance in escapement technology, up until the modern day, has made marginally less impact on timekeeping, accuracy in mechanical watchmaking is still of the utmost importance.
+It allowed astronomers and scientists to use timekeeping more accurately, which allowed them to solve problems previously impossible due to inaccurate timekeeping.
+After the cross-beat escapement, numerous watch escapement technologies eventually followed: anchor, deadbeat, detent, cylinder, duplex, lever, grasshopper, gravity, and co-axial escapements.
+And even if each subsequent advance in escapement technology, up until the modern-day, has made marginally less impact on timekeeping, accuracy in mechanical watchmaking is still of the utmost importance.

-Mechanical and quartz timepieces can tell time better than ever, but that doesn’t mean the advancement of timekeeping should be discounted for superfluous reasons.
-In many cases chronometry is not just about improving accuracy, but improving durability, efficiency and so on.
+Mechanical and quartz timepieces can tell the time better than ever, but that doesn’t mean the advancement of timekeeping should be discounted for superfluous reasons.
+In many cases, chronometry is not just about improving accuracy but improving durability, efficiency, and so on.
 In this regard, silicon is superior to metal in many ways: it is non-magnetic, it weighs significantly less and it is much harder.
 It can even be formed into aerodynamic shapes that are impossible with metal.

 However, it should be the duty of every serious watchmaking brand to allocate at least some money to advanced watchmaking, and that means silicon.
 Even in this day and age, pushing mechanical watchmaking forward is still a priority, and this means silicon cannot be dismissed.

-Silicon is now being utilized and/or researched by manufactures such as Omega, Rolex, Jaeger-LeCoultre, Girard-Peregaux, Hublot, Patek Philippe, Ulysse Nardin and many more.
-At the present, silicon may not be as cost effective as traditional methods for fabricating crucial watch components.
+Silicon is now being utilized and/or researched by manufactures such as Omega, Rolex, Jaeger-LeCoultre, Girard-Perregaux, Hublot, Patek Philippe, Ulysse Nardin, and many more.
+At the present, silicon may not be as cost-effective as traditional methods for fabricating crucial watch components.

-However, it is clear that silicon has helped advance “chronometry” in numerous ways — and is here to stay.
-Aesthetics and advanced complications are of course crucial to selling watches, but the basics of timekeeping must continue to be addressed and pushed forward — even it if the technology we have is good enough.
+Clearly, silicon has helped advance “chronometry” in numerous ways — and is here to stay.
+Aesthetics and advanced complications are of course crucial to selling watches, but the basics of timekeeping must continue to be addressed and pushed forward — even if the technology we have is good enough.